dharkness/sudoku/README.md

 ## Terminology

-- The `Board` determines the physical structure and layout.
+- The `Grid` determines the physical structure and layout.

   - It consists of a nine-by-nine grid of eighty-one `Cell`s, each identified by a unique `Point` on the grid.

-  - The cells are grouped into twenty-seven `Group`s: nine `Row`s from top-to-bottom, nine `Column`s from left-to-right, and nine three-by-three square `Block`s from top-to-bottom then left-to-right.
+  - The cells are grouped into twenty-seven `Group`s:
+    - nine `Row`s from top-to-bottom,
+    - nine `Column`s from left-to-right, and
+    - nine three-by-three square `Block`s.

-  - The `neighbors` of a cell are all other cells in the same row, column or block.
+  - The `neighbors` of each cell consist of every cell in the same row, column or block.

   - Where a row or column intersects a block, they form an `Intersection` with an `Intersect` containing the cells in common and two `Disjoint`s containing the cells in one group but not the other.

-- A `Puzzle` holds the complete solution of all eighty-one cells along with the subset of starting values given to the player.
+- A `Puzzle` holds the complete `solution` of all eighty-one cells along with the subset of `given` values that the player uses to solve the puzzle.

-- The `State` tracks the candidate and solved values of a puzzle in play.
+- A `Board` tracks the candidate and solved values of a puzzle in play.

   - Each `Cell` holds a single `Value`: either `Unknown` (empty) or `Known`.

-  - Some values are `given` at the start to form the unique puzzle.

-  - While a cell is unsolved, it tracks the set of `candidates`, all values that the cell could take as a solution given the values of its neighbors.
+  - While a cell is unsolved, it tracks the set of `candidate`s, all values that the cell could take as a solution given the values of its neighbors.
     They are often called _pencil marks_ since players typically mark up the paper with a pencil while solving a physical puzzle.

   - When a cell is solved, its value is removed from the set of candidates for each of its neighbors.

+- A `Solver` is an algorithm applied to the board to find cells that can be solved or marks that can be removed.

+  - The solver packages the `clue`s that allowed the determination and the changes to apply (`set`s and `mark`s) into a `Move`.

 ## Next Steps